 Lots of people will tell you that running, by nature, is hard on the body.
 They’ll say that running 13.1 or 26.2 miles “isn’t natural,” and that “we’re just not meant to run that far.”

-New theories about early humans (brought to light in Christopher McDougall’s Born to Run) suggest the exact opposite — that humans’ ability to run longer than about 10 kilometers at a time, when other animals could not, was a huge advantage that allowed our predecessors to wear down their prey through persistence hunting.
+New theories about early humans (brought to light in Christopher McDougall’s Born to Run) suggest the exact opposite — that humans’ ability to run longer than about 10 kilometers at a time (which most animals cannot) was a huge advantage in the early days of our species.

 But if that’s true, and we really are “meant” to run long distances, then how can you make sure that you don’t end up with knee pain, hip pain, and the other problems that affect so many runners?

 How you can run relaxed and pain-free

 For a long time, I was one of those runners.
 When I first started running and jumped right into marathon training, I constantly battled shin splints and even stress fractures — so much that several physical therapists gave me the old, “You know, maybe you’re just not meant to run marathons” line.

 Thankfully, I was stubborn.
 I tried everything to figure out how I could run without pain, and lots of things seemed to help a little bit.